How do I upload and manage attached documents?

 - File attachments in Email

-Attached documents can be associated with client records, conference records, center records, or the dashboard page.
+Attached documents can be associated with all records, including but not limited to client records, conference records, center records, or the dashboard page.
 For example, you might attach a client's business plan to their client record or a center's standard operating procedures to its center record.
 If a document is relevant to every Neoserra user, regardless of their home center, then the document could be attached to the dashboard page for universal user access.

 Uploading Documents from a Client, Conference, or Center Record

-While in view-only mode, you can upload documents to a client, conference, or center record by clicking the Upload button located in the Documents right hand panel, as shown in the next graphic:
+While in view-only mode, you can upload documents by clicking the Upload button located in the Documents right hand panel, as shown in the next graphic:

 In the screenshot above, highlighted in green, you will notice that you can create folders in which to organize the documents.
 Folders are system-wide resources, which means if you create a folder called "Client Agreements," all other Neoserra will be able to see the same folder for consistent folder organization.
 Folders, once created, can not be deleted.
 If you stop using a folder, i.e. if there are no longer any files underneath it, then the folder will disappear from the client's Documents pane.
 It will still be available in the Upload interface, for future use.